calebchase/cytoscape.js-layout-test/README.md

 ## Description

-Trilayer is a specialized layout for a relatively small set of parent nodes and a relatively large set of children nodes.
+Trilayer is a specialized layout for graphs with a small set of parent nodes and a large set of children nodes.
 The children nodes are categorized into two types and are able to have multiple parents.

 ## Dependencies